- From the Director's Desk

 - Providing positive recreation experiences which contribute to the growth and development of every individual.

-The TR Program is pleased to offer inclusion services to people of all ages who choose to participate in general recreation programs.
+The Inclusive Recreation Program is pleased to offer inclusion services to people of all ages who choose to participate in general recreation programs.
 We will work with the participant and parent/guardian to help implement accommodations designed to provide the most successful recreation experience for all participants.
 Some minimum eligibility requirements (age, level of participation) must be met in order to participate.
 (At least two weeks advance notice to the Therapeutic Recreation Coordinator is required.)

 Some examples of reasonable accommodations: